gryan11/PGA/README.md

 ```

 Note that with the default `branch_barriers` enabled, some gradients will be set to 0 depending on the execution path branch constraints.
 Set `branch_barriers=0` to disable this behavior.

+To improve performance, all logging can be disabled completely by setting the environment variable `GRSAN_DISABLE_LOGGING=1`.
+This setting is recommended if you are using separate instrumentation for logging gradients, or modifying your target source directly to log gradients.